 - In a medium-sized pot, add chicken stock, regular soy sauce, dark soy sauce, sugar, chicken bouillon powder and sesame oil.
 Cover and bring to a boil on medium-high heat.

-- Then reduce to low-medium heat.
-Add carrots, both mushrooms, red chili and boil for 2 minutes uncovered, or until mushrooms have softened.
+- Reduce to low-medium heat.
+Add carrots, both mushrooms, red chili, and boil for 2 minutes uncovered, or until mushrooms have softened.

 - Add sliced tofu and gently stir.
 Then stir in the cornstarch slurry to thicken the soup.

-- Once thickened, while stirring the soup in a circular motion, pour beaten eggs at a slight height to create a thin stream for egg ribbons.
+- Once thickened, while stirring the soup in a circular motion, pour beaten eggs from a slight height to create a thin stream for egg ribbons.

 - Turn off the heat.
 Add green onions, vinegar, salt and white pepper to taste.
 Enjoy!